AaronPandian/iss-tracker-service/README.md

 # Flask ISS Trajectory Analysis Service

 ## High-Level Description
 This repository contains the source code and instruction to build, run, and test a developed containorized flask application.
 The service relays current information on the International Space Station (ISS) trajectory to the user.
 The methods of engaging with this data can be found in the various flask routes detailed below.
-The ephemeris data the service utilizes is from NASA's public ISS trajectory dataset [1][High-Level Description](References).
+The ephemeris data the service utilizes is from NASA's public ISS trajectory dataset [1](References).

 ## Software Diagram
 ![Alt text](https://github.com/AaronPandian/coe323-homeworks/blob/main/homework05/diagram.png)